Table of Contents

-Weight loss through increased protein intake is so effective that it can be achieved without diet restrictions or exercises.
+Weight loss through increased protein intake is so effective that it can be achieved without exercise.
 It also helps in weight and muscle mass maintenance.1 You typically burn more calories daily by higher protein intake than from sauna bathing even without workouts.

 In one study, published in the International Journal of Obesity, it was discovered that a 20% increase in protein intake after weight loss resulted in a 50% less regain of body weight.2 In another study, published in the European Journal of Sport Science, it was found that taking 1.8 to 2.7g of protein per kilogram of your body weight daily, in addition to a moderate energy deficit of -500 calories and resistance training, results in a reduction of fat mass and preservation of free fat mass(FFM).3

-In this article, we will discuss how protein helps your weight loss goals, list good sources of the nutrient, and the effect of protein shakes on weight loss and when to take them.
+In this article, we will discuss how protein helps your weight loss goals, list good sources of the nutrient, the effect of protein shakes on weight loss, and when to take them.

 Weight loss or gain is determined by a balance of two components which are the number of calories taken in versus the number taken out or burned by metabolism.
 What makes proteins so effective in weight control is their uncommon ability to tackle these two components simultaneously.